-Other more recent federal laws and regulations, including the Dodd Frank Act of 2010, include provisions that place potentially significant limitations on non-US banks operating in the United States, and also impact on activity conducted outside the US.
-AlB has complied with requirements under Title VII of the Dodd-Frank Act 2010 (Dodd-Frank) with respect to OTC Derivatives Reform and is monitoring ongoing business activities to ensure continued compliance.
-AlB's swap trading activity as at 31 December 2013 was below the thresholds required for registration as a Swap Dealer or Major Swap Participant.
-In addition, the New York branch has submitted its initial Resolution Plan under Section 165(d) of Dodd-Frank.
-Final Rules for implementing Section 619 of Dodd-Frank (the "Volcker Rule") which implements restrictions on both (i) proprietary trading and (ii) private equity and hedge fund activity by financial institutions were issued in December 2013 by regulatory authorities.
-AlB is considering the implications of this rule for the bank and its subsidiaries.
-Banking organizations covered by Section 619 will be required to fully confirm their activities and investments by 21 July 2015.
+Other more recent federal laws and regulations, including the Dodd-Frank Act of 2010, include provisions that place potentially significant limitations on non-US banks operating in the United States, and also impact on activity conducted outside the US.
+AIB monitors its ongoing business activities to ensure continued compliance with the applicable requirements under Title VII of the Dodd-Frank Act 2010 ("Dodd-Frank") with respect to OTC Derivatives.
+AIB's swap trading activity as at 31 December 2013 with US persons was below the thresholds required for AIB to register as a Swap Dealer or Major Swap Participant.
+In addition, the New York branch has submitted its initial Resolution Plan under Section 165 (d) of Dodd-Frank.
+Final Rules for implementing Section 619 of Dodd-Frank (the "Volcker Rule") which implements restrictions on both (i) proprietary trading and (ii) investments in "covered funds" such as private equity and hedge funds by financial institutions were issued in December 2013 by regulatory authorities.
+AIB is considering the implications of the Volcker Rule for the bank and its subsidiaries.
+Banking organisations covered by the Volcker Rule will be required to fully conform their activities and investments by 21 July 2015.